RagedUnicorn/wow-classic-gearmenu/README.md

 [GearMenu-Releases](https://github.com/RagedUnicorn/wow-classic-gearmenu/releases)

-> Note: If the Addon is not showing up in your ingame Addonlist make sure that the Addon is named `GearMenu` in your Addons folder
+> Note: If the Addon is not showing up in your in-game Addon list make sure that the Addon is named `GearMenu` in your Addons folder

 ## What is GearMenu?

-GearMenus goal is to help the player switching between items on certain slots.
-Often players have items such as engineering items that have a one time use followed by a long cooldown.
+GearMenu's goal is to help the player switch between items on certain slots.
+Often players have items such as engineering items that have a one-time use followed by a long cooldown.
 After using them during a fight the player wants to switch back to a more useful item.
 While changing items during combat is not possible (with some exceptions such as weapons) GearMenu can help with switching them as soon as possible.
 When a player tries to switch an item during combat it will be put into the combatqueue and switched as soon as possible.
 If the player leaves combat for just a split second all the items in the combatqueue will be switched.
 For some classes this might be even easier because they can use spells such as rogue - vanish or hunter - feign death.

+GearMenu supports World of Warcraft Classic Era, TBC Anniversary and Mists of Pandaria Classic, including Hardcore and Season of Discovery.

 **Supported slots:**